Toggle mobile search bar

 • Caterer must include fresh fruits as an option for all menus.

-• For menus which do not have the ‘Dessert and Fruits’ category, caterers must offer the option to substitute any other item with fresh fruit.
+• For menus which do not have the ‘Dessert and Fruits’ category, caterers are required to offer the option to substitute any of the item within the buffet with fresh fruit.

-• For menus with ‘Dessert and Fruits’ category, fresh fruits must be an option offered under the category.
+• For menus with ‘Dessert and Fruits’ category, fresh fruits must be an option offered.

 Deep-fried menu items